1948 Ashgabat earthquake: Details

-The Ashgabat earthquake struck at 1:12 a.m. on October 6, 1948.
-The epicenter of the earthquake was near the small village of Gara-Gaudan, 25 kilometres southwest of Ashgabat.
+The earthquake struck at 1:12 a.m. on October 6, 1948, and lasted 10 seconds, with only two strong shocks reducing the city to rubble.
+Its epicenter was near the small village of Gara-Gaudan, 25 kilometres southwest of Ashgabat.
 The earthquake caused extreme damage in Ashgabat and nearby villages, where almost all brick buildings collapsed, concrete structures were heavily damaged, and freight trains were derailed.
 There were damage and casualties in Darreh Gaz, Iran.
 Surface rupture was observed northwest and southeast of Ashgabat.
 Media sources vary on the number of the casualties, from 10,000 to 110,000, equivalent to almost 10% of the Turkmen SSR's population at the time.

 According to memories of survivors, the city's infrastructure was badly damaged, with the exception of water pipes.
 Telephone and telegraph service was cut.
 The city aerodrome's landing strip was cracked.